Sirpy-Palaniswamy/frt-project/README.md

 <h1>Recipe Generator</h1>
 <h2>Overview</h2>
 This web application is designed to simplify the process of identifying ingredients in images and provide recipe recommendations based on those ingredients.
 It's built using the Flask web framework in Python and integrates with the Spoonacular API to offer a comprehensive cooking and meal planning experience.
+Currently the application is only at the skeleton state, further development on the user experience will be done with more given time in the future.
+The application is currently a MVP application only.
 <hr>
 <h2>Key Features</h2>
 <ul>